Zebec Card

 Mastercard Available

-Zebec Card is a non-custodial, crypto-funded debit card on the Mastercard network, designed for users seeking to spend digital assets as fiat globally.
-Supporting 15+ blockchains and available in 100+ countries, it offers three tiers (Silver, Carbon, Black) to fit various spending needs and privacy preferences.
-Users can instantly load crypto from their own wallets and spend at millions of merchants, with no manual conversion required.
-Instead of traditional cashback, rewards are distributed as weekly crypto airdrops from partner projects.
+Zebec Card is a non-custodial, crypto-funded debit card on the Mastercard network for spending digital assets as fiat globally.
+Supporting 18 major blockchains and 150+ tokens across 100+ countries, it offers three tiers (Silver, Carbon, Black) with different spending limits and privacy levels.
+Cards can be managed via the Zebec app or Telegram bot, with rewards distributed as weekly crypto airdrops.

 • Type: Mastercard prepaid/debit (virtual, with physical planned); no credit function

-• Key Feature: Non-custodial model with instant crypto-to-fiat conversion and multi-chain support
+• Key Feature: Non-custodial model with instant crypto-to-fiat conversion, 150+ tokens across 18 blockchains

-• Standout Benefit: Zero or minimal fees for spending and conversion; privacy-focused with minimal KYC in many regions
+• Standout Benefit: Zero or minimal fees for Silver/Carbon tiers; privacy-focused with minimal KYC requirements

 Reviewed by James Burr